Immigration Topics Explained:

 Is consular processing better than adjusting status?

-Consular processing takes approximately 6 to 14 months for immediate relatives.
+Consular processing takes approximately 10 to 14 months for immediate relatives.
 This time line includes I-130 processing through the consular interview.
 Due to the wait for a visa to become available, the process will likely take much longer for family-preference immigrants.
-Because consular processing generally has a shorter processing time, it's preferred by some applicants over adjustment of status.
-What’s more, consular processing has a lower risk of refusal.
+Consular processing does have some advantages compared to adjustment of status.
+For example, consular processing has a lower risk of refusal.
 Unlike USCIS officers, consular officers cannot refuse to issue a visa based on discretion.
 This means that the consular officer must have specific, factual evidence for denying an application.
 However, cases that are denied are generally non-reviewable.
 In other words, it's a final decision.

 For a more detailed analysis of the advantages and disadvantages of consular processing versus adjustment of status, read this comparison.
 For detailed, step-by-step instructions through the consular processing path, visit the U.S. Department of State’s website.